"Emphatic commitment to sustainable development"

 This is the University of Stuttgart's seventh strategic goal.
 It describes a common path pursued by the university and its members, with the aim of ensuring the future viability of our environment and society.

 The University of Stuttgart aims to become climate-neutral by 2030, thus supporting the aspirations of the state of Baden-Württemberg in ensuring that the operation of state government is climate neutral by 2030, and the entire state by 2040.
 The University of Stuttgart thus also contributes to the city of Stuttgart's goal of achieving net zero emissions by 2035.

 Here at the University of Stuttgart, sustainability is addressed at all levels, from research and teaching to our own business operations and our structures.
-As a university, we aspire to become climate-neutral by 2035.Prof.
+As a university, it is our aspiration to become climate-neutral.Prof.
 Wolfram Ressel, Rector of the University of Stuttgart

 At the institute level, faculty-wide, and in interdisciplinary networks, research is being conducted on topics of sustainability that enrich the sustainable development of the University of Stuttgart: topics such as sustainable construction, sustainable mobility, environmental protection, efficient energy systems, and climate impact research.

 A selection of large ongoing research projekts and joint research: